 With more than 70% of retirees needing long-term health care that won’t be covered by Medicare, many seniors are depending on their Social Security benefits to help them cover their health costs as well.

-With many seniors cashing out early, Dan Katan a CFP from Minneaopolis Minn., has come up with four ways to stretch a Social Security benefits based income.
+With many seniors cashing out early, Dan Katan a CFP from Minneapolis Minn., has come up with four ways to stretch a Social Security benefits-based income.

 - Reevaluate Your Healthcare Plan